Harrix/harrix-pylib/docs/funcs_md.md

 def generate_image_captions_content(markdown_text: str) -> str
 ```

-Generate image captions in the provided markdown text.
+Generate image captions in the provided Markdown text.

-This function reads a markdown file, processes its content to:
+This function reads a Markdown file, processes its content to:

-- Recognize images by their markdown syntax.
+- Recognize images by their Markdown syntax.
 - Add automatic captions with sequential numbering, localized for Russian or English.
 - Skip image captions that already exist in italic format.
 - Ensure proper handling within and outside of code blocks.

 Args:

-- `markdown_text` (`str`): The markdown text to process.
+- `markdown_text` (`str`): The Markdown text to process.

 Returns:

-- `str`: The markdown text with image captions added.
+- `str`: The Markdown text with image captions added.

 Example: